Distinct Motive for the New Testament Church

 The kingdoms of the fallen earth are governed very differently from the kingdom of God.
 Concordant with divine plan, fallen mankind governs on earth by rule of law.
 In contrast, God governs His kingdom by rule of life (zoe).

-The kingdom of God is populated with citizens that are righteous by nature.
-There is none unrighteous, not even one.
+Rather than the unrighteous, the kingdom of God is populated only with angelic and human citizens that are righteous by nature.
+Therefore, there is none unrighteous in the kingdom, not even one.
 The angelic citizens of the divine kingdom remain in their original state of righteousness.
 In contrast, the human citizens of the kingdom have been awarded the righteousness of God in Jesus Christ.
-Consequently, the kingdom of God is populated only with angelic and human citizens that are righteous by nature.
+Consequently, the kingdom of God is populated only with citizens that are righteous by nature.

-The heavenly citizens of the kingdom of God are without sin.
-Thus, there is no sin to be revealed in the kingdom.
+Its angelic and human citizens righteous by nature, there is no revelation of sin necessary in the kingdom of God.
 As a consequence, the rule of law, principle of law or Adamic law would be nonsensical in the kingdom of God.

 Kingdom of God on Earth